Holographic metals at finite volume: The model

-This is written in terms of the pressure $P$, the energy density $\rho$, and the electric charge density $\sigma$.
-An expression for these magnitudes can be obtained by assuming that we have a large number of particles within one AdS radius in the $mL\gg1$ limit, by making use of the Thomas-Fermi approximation
+These expressions are given in terms of the pressure $P$, the energy density $\rho$, and the electric charge density $\sigma$.
+Explicit forms for these quantities can be obtained in the $mL \gg 1$ limit, which corresponds to a large number of particles within one AdS radius, by using the Thomas-Fermi approximation.
+In other words, we use the statistics of a large ensemble of charged fermions in local thermodynamic equilibrium.